By T.L. Haddix

-Zanny went to open the shop, and Emma did just what she’d said she wanted—she stayed on the couch in the sitting room upstairs and stared into space.
-After a little while, though, she had to do something.
-Crossing to the phone, she called her doctor’s office and made an appointment, then went downstairs.
+Zanny left her alone, going to open the shop, and Emma did just what she’d said she wanted–sat on the couch in the sitting room upstairs and stared into space.
+After a little while, though, she knew she had to do something.
+Crossing to the phone, she called her doctor’s office.

-“I’m going to go see Dr. Jones,” she told Zanny.
+“I’m going to go see Dr. Jones,” she told Zanny a few minutes later when she came downstairs.
 “They got me right in, considering.
 Wish me luck?”

 Zanny stood and hugged her tight.
 “Good luck.
 Want me to go with you?”